 Finn and Greenhouse: The basics

 Both apps feature tools to help users understand where their money is going and how to build savings.
-And both are courting people who are currently not well served by traditional banking products, especially those with inconsistent income, like freelancers and gig economy workers.
+And both are courting people who are currently not well served by traditional banking products, especially those with inconsistent income, like freelancers and gig economy workers and others with side hustles.

 While each app has its own quirks—Greenhouse has “stashes” for things like rent and bills, Finn lets you segment purchases as “wants” or “needs”—they have very similar feature sets.